1000 Heartbeats: Format

 Wearing an electronic heart-rate counter and standing on a lighted circular platform known as "The Plate," a single contestant answers questions in order to win money over a total of seven rounds.
 While a round is in progress, the contestant's heartbeats are continuously counted and deducted from an initial total of 1,000 (in Series 2, the count does not begin until the words "Play" are spoken) If the total reaches zero, the game ends immediately, the contestant is defeated and leaves empty-handed.
-During gameplay, the contestant's heart rate is displayed on a monitor and relayed to a live string quartet playing the show's musical score; they adjust their tempo (beats per minute) to match the heart rate and maximise tension.
+During gameplay, the contestant's heart rate is displayed on a monitor and relayed to a live string quartet playing the show's musical score, in which Paul Farrer, the show's creator and composer, conducted it; they adjust their tempo (beats per minute) to match the heart rate and maximise tension.

 The contestant must give seven correct answers to complete Round 1, and the required number decreases by one for each subsequent round (six in Round 2, five in Round 3, etc.).
 Each incorrect answer deducts 25 heartbeats.
 The contestant may change out a question by stepping off the Plate, at a cost of 100 beats (50 in Series 1).
 Any correct answers given prior to stepping off are counted toward the number required to complete each round once play resumes.

 Each completed round increases the contestant's winnings to as follows: